rism-digital/rism.info/publications/bibliography.en.md

 #### 2024

-Bruns, Oleksandra, Tabea Tietz, Linnaea Söhn, Jonatan Jalle Steller, Sarah Rebecca Ondraszek, Etienne Posthumus, Torsten Schrade, Harald Sac.
+Bruns, Oleksandra, Tabea Tietz, Linnaea Söhn, Jonatan Jalle Steller, Sarah Rebecca Ondraszek, Etienne Posthumus, Torsten Schrade, and Harald Sac.
 "What's Cooking in the NFDI4Culture Kitchen?
 A KG-based Research Data Integration Workflow."
 Workshop on metadata and research management for linked open science (DaMaLOS), Crete, Greece, 26 May 2024.
 Zenodo: 2024.
 [Available online](https://doi.org/10.4126/FRL01-006474028){:blank}.

 Hankinson, Andrew and Laurent Pugin.
 "Navigating the RISM data with RISM Online."
 In _Proceedings of DLfM 2024: The 11th International Conference on Digital Libraries for Musicology, 27th June 2024, In Association with IAML 2024_, edited by David M. Weigl, 54-62.
 New York: ACM, 2024.
 [Available online](https://doi.org/10.1145/3660570.3660576){:blank}.